gemfire/gemfire-developer-website/content/spring-boot-for-apache-geode/getting-started/set-up-tgf4k8s-on-tas-sbdg.md

 * Navigate to the `cloud-cache-examples/hello-world` directory.
 * Open the `application.properties`.
+* Uncomment the two listed properties.
-* Replace the value for `spring.data.gemfire.pool.locators:` with your Tanzu GemFire cluster information, for each locator.
+* Replace the value for `spring.data.gemfire.pool.locators:` with your Tanzu GemFire cluster information, for each locator (in this example we only have one locator).
 The information will follow the form:

    ```
-   [GEMFIRE-CLUSTER-NAME]-locator-[LOCATOR-NUMBER].[GEMFIRE-CLUSTER-NAME]-locator.[NAMESPACE-NAME][10
+   [GEMFIRE-CLUSTER-NAME]-locator-[LOCATOR-NUMBER].[GEMFIRE-CLUSTER-NAME]-locator.[NAMESPACE-NAME][10334]
    ```
     For our example the value looks like this: